 (2) Subsection (1) does not affect any liability of a person for an act done negligently, or negligently omitted to be done, in relation to conducting the medical procedure or act.

-[Section 136G inserted by No. 49 of 2010 s.
+[Section 136G inserted: No. 49 of 2010 s.
 36.]

 136H.
 Parentage testing procedures, conduct of etc.